 SocialBlade also allows us to check the number of followers an account has gained in a particular time.
 In the screenshot below you can also see how fake followers tend to “disappear” after some time.

 Thanks to SocialBlade, you can also check if someone has used a follow4follow strategy, which occurs when someone follows us just for a few hours to attract attention to our account and then unfollows us.
-This strategy does not contribute to engagement on our account, which you can spot by looking at the number of comments.
+This strategy does not contribute to the engagement on our account, which you can spot by looking at the number of comments.

 Hypeauditor is a bit more advanced tool that you have to pay for, however it does allow you to analyze one account for free.
 In Hypeauditor you can check where the followers of a particular account come from.
 For example, a Polish account should not have 40% of their followers coming from India, should it?
 XD